dhrubo55/personal-blog/content/posts/blue-green-deployment-using-dns.md

 relative = false

 +++
+### TLDR (Too Long Didn't Read)

+Blue-green deployments is a process to minimizing risk and downtime of software releases.
+DNS based enviorment switching is one of the way.
+There are many variations of this process but it is important to keep the process simple.

 ### Blue-green deployment

 First we need to understand what blue-green means.
 Blue-green deployment is the process of creating more than one production environment so that you can set up a new version before cutting over to it.